PSModule/Build-PSModule/README.md

 The module documentation is built using platyPS and comment based help in the source code.
 The documentation is currently not published anywhere, but should be published to GitHub Pages in a future release.

+## Permissions

+The action does not require any permissions.

 ## Sources

 Module manifest: